You hear over and over again how important it is to take action as an entrepreneur.

 I think a lot of this comes from hearing how “normal” people on interviews are.

-When you hear someone is just a human who was in a pretty similar situation to where you are now, and then what they achieved and how they achieved it, you start to believe that is possible for you.
+When you hear someone is just a human who was in a similar situation to where you are today and then listen as they explain what they did and the amazing results that came their way, you start to believe similar outcomes are possible for you.

 This belief makes you see things for yourself you may never have considered before.
-Things like not needing a job – even becoming a millionaire – or the possibility of creating something that has a massive positive impact on thousands — even millions of people.
+Things like not needing a job – even becoming a millionaire – or the possibility of creating something that has a massive positive impact on thousands, or even millions of people.